 - Peel & Stick Glam Fur – Dollar Tree

 - Stencils – Dollar Tree

 - Sharpie – I had one but you can get one at the Dollar Tree too!

 Remove the Glam Fur from the package and lay it on top of the journal so you know how much to cut off.
 I just made a little dash where I wanted to cut it.

 Cut off the two sides where you marked, peel off the paper backing, and stick it on the top of the journal.

 To personalize the journal, choose whichever letter from the stencil pack you want and lay it where you want the monogram.
 Then simply color it in with the Sharpie while you are holding the stencil down.
 Make short little lines so you cover all the fur in that area.

-That’s all there is to it!
+That’s all there is to a DIY monogram journal for a girl or tween!
 Super simple!

 Now, let’s move onto the Dollar Tree clipboard tutorial.
 This one is easy too but takes a lot longer just because of the drying time.

 You can use cardstock or a folder like I did.
 I opened the folder up and laid it on top of the clipboard and made marks where I needed to cut it (leave 1/4″ around the folder where the clipboard will show).
 Then cut the folder with scissors or a paper cutter to the size you need.
 Cut the inside pocket out if there is one.